ProKarma-Inc/TAP-readmissions-reduction/data-science-on-TAP.md

 """
 ```

-Data preperation for modeling: build the feature vectors and index the label
+Now we will prepare the data for modeling by building the feature vectors and indexing the label.

 ```python
 from pyspark.ml.feature import StringIndexer, VectorAssembler